eskil/authed_app/README.md

 end
 ```

-And a route to the resource
+And a route to the users resource.

 ```diff
 diff --git a/web/router.ex b/web/router.ex
 index 329c6c4..2c8b88f 100644